-The only possible scenario that could be supported by molten metal, as Dr. Griffin is attempting to argue, is that of Dr. Jones.
+Regarding metal that melts at the instant of collapse, the only possible scenario that such an observation could support is that of Dr. Jones.
 This theory involves no explosives at all, but rather postulates that high-temperature incendiaries, such as thermite or a similar chemical formulation, were used to heat steel columns until they weakened or actually melted.
 One of the unmistakable problems with this theory is that, unlike the shaped charge above, thermite or any variant creates a large volume of molten iron, and rather than dispersing it explosively, this molten iron needs to be concentrated in one place to facilitate heat transfer to the structure.
 Containing thermite is nearly impossible (it can melt through most containers as well and tends to flow straight down as a result).